-One of the biggest questions students have about majoring in mathematics is "What kind of a job can I get with a degree in mathematics?"
+One of the biggest questions students have about majoring in mathematics is, "What kind of a job can I get with a degree in mathematics?"
 It is a common misconception that the only job you can get with a mathematics degree is a teaching job.
 The information presented below should convince you otherwise.

 There has been a great deal of interest in mathematical biology because of many recent breakthroughs in studying DNA and proteins.
-Many biotech companies hire mathematics majors because of the high (and growing) mathematical content of the field.
+Many biotech companies hire mathematics majors because of the high -- and growing -- mathematical content of the field.

 More generally, the proliferation of statistics in everything ranging from business to government has brought many organizations to seek math majors.
-Find out more at American Statistical Association.
+Find out more at: American Statistical Association.

-Most branches and agencies in the U. S. government use mathematicians, for the reasons mentioned above.
-Particularly noteworthy are the Department of Defense, the National Security Agency, the Environmental Protection Agency, NASA, and the Government Accountability Office.
+Most branches and agencies in the U. S. government use mathematicians for the reasons mentioned above.
+Particularly noteworthy are the Department of Defense, the National Security Agency, the Environmental Protection Agency, NASA and the Government Accountability Office.

 If you like to give back to your community and serve kids, teaching mathematics at the secondary school level can be very rewarding.
-Every year, roughly half of the positions advertised for secondary school teachers in math go unfilled.
+Every year, roughly half the positions advertised for secondary school teachers in math go unfilled.
 Schools are desperate for caring, qualified math majors.

-More information can be obtained at the American Mathematical Society.
-There are profiles of individual careers at MMMA Online.
+More information can be found at: American Mathematical Society.
+There are profiles of individual careers at: MMMA Online.

 Other information on why to major in mathematics: